Glens Falls City School District takes Coronavirus precautions

 He’s urging people to be educated, rather than anxious about the situation.

-“Pople get scared, and they’re concerned, and unfortunately we’re on the tail end of flu season too,” Jenkins told News10, “so people do have colds and they are sick, so that is going to add more to the concern.”
+“Pople get scared, and they’re concerned, and unfortunately we’re on the tail end of flu season too,” Jenkins told NEWS10 ABC.
+“So people do have colds and they are sick, so that is going to add more to the concern.”

-“When I’m out and about, I’m very cautious,” Danese told News10, “because someone may be a carrier and you don’t know.”
+“When I’m out and about, I’m very cautious, because someone may be a carrier and you don’t know,” she said.